rashmi-dhakad-git/NHS-Salary-Prediction/README.md

 ### Installation

-Provide step-by-step instructions on how to install the necessary dependencies and set up the project locally.
+Use the following command to install the required dependencies:

 ```bash
 pip install -r requirements.txt